ibexa/documentation-developer/docs/cookbook/paginating_api_search_results.md

 {% endblock %}
 ```

-For more information and examples, have a look at [PagerFanta documentation](https://github.com/whiteoctober/Pagerfanta/blob/master/README.md).
+For more information and examples, see [PagerFanta documentation](https://github.com/whiteoctober/Pagerfanta/blob/master/README.md).

 ### Adapters